snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-media-player-data-model/index.md

         enabled: true
 ```

 Just like in case of the web model, users are encouraged to use the Media Player model and its incremental logic to design their own custom models / modules.
 The `snowplow_media_player_base_events_this_run` table is designed with this in mind, where a couple of potentially useful fields are generated that the Media Player model does not use downstream but they nonetheless have the potential to be incorporated into users custom models.
+For more information on creating custom models, [visit the guide here](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-custom-models/index.md).